milnet2/event-sourcing-demo/README.md

     - Unfortunately, this way you can get a glimpse at wrong data
 * Snapshots are prepared, but not actually generated for now
 * Events are somewhat separate from actual payload data
+* Inconsistencies (i.e. due to eventual consistency) are sent to an InconsistencyService

 ## Open questions / issues